nazwhale/who-is-naz-2/src/blog-posts/my-favourite-thing-in-japan.md

   - travel
 ---

-When asked "what was your #1 favourite thing from your Japan trip?", answers from my pals:
+_"What was your #1 favourite thing from your Japan trip?"_.
+Answers from my pals:

 - Naoshima Island
 - Meikyoku Kissa Lion (Classical Music Cafe)